cosmonium0/Plexi-Anti-Nuke/README.md

-# 🌐 Plexi Anti Nuke — Advanced Discord Protection Bot
+# 🎅🏿 Plexi Anti Nuke

-Plexi Anti Nuke is an advanced **security and moderation bot** built to protect your Discord servers from malicious raids, unauthorized actions, and mass-destruction attempts.
-It ensures your community remains **safe, stable, and resilient** — even under coordinated attacks.
 (Adjust it if you wanna use it as a extension to the moderation bot)

 ---